Skip to main content

 • TLS 1.3 in transit, AES-256 at rest, Azure Key Vault for secrets.

-• Tenant isolation at database and vector-store level.
+• Tenant isolation at database and search-index level.

 • Append-only audit log with DB-level triggers blocking UPDATE/DELETE.